-Section 8.09. - Leases for more than one year and not more than fifty years.
+Section 8.09. - Leases, licenses, concessions, and use agreements for more than one year and not more than fifty years.

-The Board recommends amending Section 8.09 to clarify that all use agreements, including leases, license agreements, concession agreements, facility use agreements, and other types of use agreements (each is an "Instrument") with private parties for the nonpublic use of real property owned by the City are subject to a fifty-year maximum, including any renewals or extensions.
+The Board recommends amending Section 8.09 to clarify that all use agreements, including leases, license agreements, concession agreements, facility use agreements, and other types of use agreements (each is an "Instrument") with private parties for the use of real property owned by the City are subject to a fifty-year maximum, including any renewals or extensions.